nycki93/eleventy-image-gallery/README.md

 - clean up folder structure to make it more obvious what you do and don't need to modify
 - make a more obvious way to do gallery sub-folders
 - add a default home page that isn't just the same as the gallery page
+- test if this all works correctly when served from a sub-folder, in case people want to add this to an existing neocities site